hay/haybase/README.md

 Installation
 ------------
-# Check out the latest version here using git
+1. Check out the latest version using git

     git clone git@github.com:hay/haybase.git

-# Copy the 'src' directory to a directory named 'haybase' in your plugins directory
+2. Copy the 'src' directory to a directory named 'haybase' in your plugins directory

     cp src ~/path/to/your/wordpress/install/wp-content/plugins/haybase

-# Activate in the plugins screen
+3. Activate in the plugins screen

 Documentation
 -------------